Mcllstr/deconstructing-political-echochambers-with-recommender-systems/README.md

 ### Files
-ad_scrape_notebook - calls facebook graph API (you need your own API key/Access Token) model_file_for_aws_ec2.py - Training file for neural network, this should ideally be run in AWS GPU enabled ec2 instance.
-This file can be run in an AWS ec2 instance to
+ad_scrape_notebook - retrieves ads from facebook graph API (you need your own API key/Access Token), processes data and saves funders to csv for left right classification, remaps labeled csv to ads in your corpus and creates a csv file of training data readable by model_file_for_aws_ec2.py. model_file_for_aws_ec2.py - Training file for neural network, this should ideally be run in AWS GPU enabled ec2 instance with supporting  GoogleNews-vectors-negative300.bin.gz (code to download is in ad_scrape_notebook.ipynb) and the ad content training data generated in ad_scrape_notebook.
+The trained neural net model will be saved as a pickle file and sent to an s3 bucket (in this file it is recommender_project_bucket, will need to change to your own s3 bucket or modify code in file to download directly to your machine. recommend_content_notebook_demo - This notebook takes rnn_model_x.pickle and your content corpus and generates recommendations.